MetanoKid/coding-scars/_drafts/compilation-times-0.md

 You know, the first step when optimizing something is to get some metrics we can compare with, or else we couldn't know whether we've improved.
 In our case, one question that needs an answer is: *how long do the different steps in our build process take?*.

-Last thing before we start, please answer this question: how much time you *think* you waste waiting for your project to build, each day?
+Last thing before we start, please write down the answer to this:

+How much time you *think* you waste waiting for your project to build, each day?
-Slow compilation times don't encourage refactoring.
-They cause anger when "NucleoDeLaTierra.h" is touched and everything gets recompiled.
-Improved with better computers and compilers.
-PCH, flags, but before you try to improve times you need to know where you are.
-Build Monitor, Parallel Builds Monitor, Visual Studio configuration to get more output on compilation, /Bt+, /time+, /d2cgsummary, /d1reportTime.
-"All files up to date" when you compile and one CL group is already compiled, why do you have several of those?
-What's MSBuild doing?
-Can we visualize it?
-C# MSBuild API, events, context.
-Generate Chrome Tracing file and visualize up to task.
-Add support for /Bt+ and /time+, visualize CL and Link extra data.
-Play with some flags and show different results, /Gm, /MP.
+{: .notice--primary}